-The Actuarially Determined Contribution rates, as a percentage of pensionable payroll, used to determine the Actuarially Determined Contribution amounts in the Schedule of Employer Contributions are calculated as of April 30, two years prior to the end of the year in which Actuarially Determined Contribution amounts are reported.
-In the 12 years prior to FY 2014, the City contributed a fixed contribution rate (19.70%) of covered payroll, regardless of the amount of the actuarial determined contribution rate.
-Beginning September 1, 2013, the City began to contribute the full dollar amount of the Actuarially Determined Contribution.
+The Actuarially Determined Contribution rates, as a percentage of pensionable payroll, used to determine the Actuarially Determined Contribution amounts in the Schedule of Employer Contributions are calculated as of the April 30, two years prior to the end of the year in which Actuarially Determined Contribution amounts are reported.
+The City contributes the full dollar amount of the Actuarial Determined Contribution.

-The following actuarial methods and assumptions were used to determine the Actuarially Determined Employer Contribution reported in the most recent fiscal year (April 30, 2022), which was based on the April 30, 2020 actuarial valuation:
+The following actuarial methods and assumptions were used to determine the Actuarially Determined City Contribution reported in the most recent fiscal year (April 30, 2023), which was based on the results of the April 30, 2021 actuarial valuation:

-Actuarial cost method Entry age normal Amortization method Level percentage of payroll, closed Remaining amortization period 30 years closed for Legacy UAAL (27 remaining as of April 30, 2020) 20 years closed for experience bases Asset valuation method 5-year smoothing of actual vs. expected return on fair (market) value Price inflation 2.50% Wage inflation 3.00% Salary increases 3.00% to 19.00% per year, including wage inflation Investment rate of return 7.40%, net of investment expenses and including price inflation Future cost-of-living adjustments 2.50% (simple)
+Actuarial cost method Entry age normal Amortization method Level percentage of payroll, closed Remaining amortization period 30 years closed for Legacy UAAL (26 remaining as of April 30, 2021) 20 years closed for experience bases Asset valuation method 5-year smoothing of actual vs. expected return on fair (market) value Price inflation 2.50% Wage inflation 3.00% Salary increases 3.00% to 19.00% per year, including wage inflation Investment rate of return 7.25%, net of investment expenses and including price inflation Future cost-of-living adjustments 2.50% (simple)